avatar-kaleb/kalebmckelvey-site/blog/are-you-really-open-minded-a-refresher-on-finding-the-best-solutions-to-problems.md

 ### Decision Making has Two-Steps

 [Mental models](https://mentalmodeldictionary.com) show us that as humans we have biases and Daniel Kahneman recognized that many of times our decision making is based on fast-thinking, before even considering all of the data.
-The brain does this to save energy, since brain powering takes quite a lot of calories to work :).
+The brain does this to save energy since brain powering takes quite a lot of calories to work :).

 #### Step 1: Gather the Info

 Many times we base decisions on what we know, our frame of reference, and our experiences without really considering the other facts.
-Whether that is in the form of articles or people, we must take the time on tough decisions (or big decisions that effect the team) with care.
+Whether that is in the form of articles or people, we must take the time on tough decisions (or big decisions that affect the team) with care.

 Interestingly enough, if we are asked an outlandishly difficult question, we will actually substitute with a question we do have knowledge on and answer that question instead (are brains are weird huh?).